leanprover/vscode-lean4/README.md

 * `lean4.typesInCompletionList`: controls whether the types of all items in the list of completions are displayed.
 By default, only the type of the highlighted item is shown.

-### Info view settings
+### Infoview settings

-* `lean4.infoViewAutoOpen`: controls whether the info view is automatically displayed when the Lean extension is activated for the first time in a given VS Code workspace(`true` by default).
-If you manually close the infoview it will stay closed for that workspace until.
+* `lean4.infoViewAutoOpen`: controls whether the Infoview is automatically displayed when the Lean extension is activated for the first time in a given VS Code workspace(`true` by default).
+If you manually close the Infoview it will stay closed for that workspace until.
 You can then open it again using the <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> `Lean 4: Infoview: Display Goal` command.

 * `lean4.infoViewAutoOpenShowGoal`: auto open shows goal and messages for the current line (instead of all messages for the whole file).
-In this mode the InfoView updates often every time you move the cursor to a different position so it can show context sensitive information.
+In this mode the Infoview updates often every time you move the cursor to a different position so it can show context sensitive information.
 Default is `true`.

-* `lean4.infoViewTacticStateFilters`: An array of objects containing regular expression strings that can be used to filter (positively or negatively) the plain text tactic state in the info view.
+* `lean4.infoViewTacticStateFilters`: An array of objects containing regular expression strings that can be used to filter (positively or negatively) the plain text tactic state in the Infoview.
 Set to an empty array `[]` to hide the filter select dropdown.
 Each object must contain the following keys:
   - `regex` is a properly-escaped regex string,
-  - `match` is a boolean, where `true` (`false`) means blocks in the tactic state matching `regex` will be included (excluded) in the info view,
+  - `match` is a boolean, where `true` (`false`) means blocks in the tactic state matching `regex` will be included (excluded) in the Infoview,
   - `flags` are additional flags passed to the [JavaScript RegExp constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
   - The `name` key is optional and may contain a string that is displayed in the dropdown instead of the full regex details.